ClickHouse/ClickHouse/.github/ISSUE_TEMPLATE/unexpected-behaviour.md

 ---
-name: Bug report or unexpected behaviour
+name: Unexpected behaviour
 about: Create a report to help us improve ClickHouse
 title: ''
-labels: bug
+labels: unexpected behaviour
 assignees: ''

 ---

 (you don't have to strictly follow this form)

-**Describe the bug or unexpected behaviour**
+**Describe the unexpected behaviour**
 A clear and concise description of what works not as it is supposed to.

 **How to reproduce**